DontTrustVerifyOrg/donttrustverifyorg.github.io/_posts/2023-08-24-how-to-buy-your-first-bitcoin.markdown

 ### Transfer Bitcoin to your Wallet

 #### Withdrawal:
-For added security, transfer your Bitcoin from the exchange to your personal wallet.
-Exchanges are more vulnerable to hacks.
+For added security, transfer your Bitcoin from the exchange to your personal wallet IMMEDIATELY.

-#### Wallet Address:
 Ensure you enter your wallet address correctly when transferring.
-Bitcoin transactions cannot be reversed.
+Bitcoin transactions CANNOT be reversed.

+Exchanges are dangerous for your Bitcoin and you should have your Bitcoin on your hardware wallet as soon as possible.
+Dont leave your bitcoin on the exchange.
+Remember - not your keys not your Bitcion.

 ### Keep your Investment Secure